Lenyn Sosa Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.52 team ERA that ranks 20th among all MLB pitching staffs.
+- The Tigers' 4.46 team ERA ranks 19th across all league pitching staffs.

-- Tigers pitchers combine to allow 161 total home runs at a rate of 1.2 per game (to rank 15th in baseball).
+- Tigers pitchers combine to rank 12th in baseball in home runs surrendered (165 total, 1.2 per game).

-- The 24-year-old has put up an ERA of 5.10, with 9.7 strikeouts per nine innings, in 16 games this season.
-Opponents have a .239 batting average against him.
+- The 24-year-old has an ERA of 4.65, with 9 strikeouts per nine innings, in 17 games this season.
+Opponents have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.